 We’re here to connection with you, listen, support and give resources if requested.
 We’ll meet you where you are at.

 We’re committed to serving all families regardless of race, religion, creed or orientation.
 Everyone is welcome.

 As parents with experiences of our own to share, we truly understand how you are feeling.
 You are not alone.

 Baby Blues Connection pledges to:

-We pledge to always engage in difficult conversations, to call one another out if necessary and to work hard to always examine our internal biases.
+We pledge to engage in difficult conversations and work hard to examine our internal biases.

 We acknowledge that we’re all at different points in learning what it means to be anti-racists and our organization reflects this.
 We pledge to continue to support one another as we learn.

 Practice Active Listening